jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 @endcode
 In this code, `tm` is a strcuture to hold all parts of a datetime.

-The constructor take no argument: it just passes `TIME_ADDRESS` constant to the superclass.
+The constructor takes no argument: it just passes `TIME_ADDRESS` constant to the superclass.

 Note the overridden `get()` method, necessary to convert raw datetime data read from the device, to properly formatted data, usable by the caller program.